dhoyle/splicedocs-jekyll/pages/BestPractices/DBIngest.md

 <br /><br />
 2. __If you have a dataset whose size is between 10GB and XXXGB:__

-   Use bulk import with sampled splitting, letting `BULK_IMPORT_HFILES` sample the data and perform the splitting.
+   Use bulk import with sampled splitting, letting `BULK_IMPORT_HFILE` sample the data and perform the splitting.
 See [Bulk Import with Sampled Splitting Example](#bulksampled) section below for an example.
 <br /><br />
 3. __If you have a dataset whose size is greater than XXXGB:__